-At December 31, 2009, our senior secured credit facility provides for a maximum borrowing line of credit equal to \$200 million.
-At December 31, 2009, our outstanding borrowings were approximately \$165 million, resulting in available capacity of approximately \$35 million.
-Upon payment of the remaining capital expenditures to complete the approved capital projects, receipt of payments from Morgan Stanley Capital Group upon completion of certain of the capital projects and a reduction in our outstanding borrowings under the senior secured credit facility considering the net proceeds and cash contribution of approximately \$52.1 million from our January 15, 2010 equity offering, we currently expect to have approximately \$60 million in available capacity under our senior secured credit facility.
+Our amended and restated senior secured credit facility that became effective March 9, 2011 provides for a maximum borrowing line of credit equal to \$250 million.
+At December 31, 2010, our outstanding borrowings were \$122 million.
+In addition, at our request, the maximum borrowings under the facility can be increased up to an additional \$100 million, in the aggregate, without the approval of the lenders, but subject to the approval of the administrative agent and the receipt of additional commitments from one or more lenders.
+The terms of the amended and restated senior secured credit facility also permit us to borrow pursuant to the issuance of senior unsecured notes and to borrow up to approximately \$23 million from other lenders, including our general partner and its affiliates.
+Future expansion, development and acquisition expenditures will depend on numerous factors, including the availability, economics and cost of appropriate acquisitions which we identify and evaluate; the economics, cost and required regulatory approvals with respect to the expansion and enhancement of existing systems and facilities; customer demand for the services we provide; local, state and federal governmental regulations; environmental compliance requirements; and the availability of debt financing and equity capital on acceptable terms.

+Amended and Restated Senior Secured Credit Facility.
+On March 9, 2011, we entered into an amended and restated senior secured credit facility (the "Amended Facility").
+The Amended Facility replaced in its entirety the senior secured credit facility that was in place as of December 31, 2010.
+The Amended Facility provides for a maximum borrowing line of credit equal to the lesser of (i) \$250 million and (ii) 4.75 times Consolidated EBITDA (as defined: \$326.4 million at December 31, 2010).
 In addition, at our request, the revolving loan commitment can be increased up to an additional \$100 million, in the aggregate, without the approval of the lenders, but subject to the approval of the administrative agent and the receipt of additional commitments from one or more lenders.
-The terms of the senior secured credit facility also permit us to borrow up to approximately \$25 million from other lenders, including our general partner and its affiliates.
-Future capital expenditures will depend on numerous factors, including the availability, economics and cost of appropriate acquisitions which we identify and evaluate; the economics, cost and required regulatory approvals with respect to the expansion and enhancement of existing systems and facilities; customer demand for the services we provide; local, state and federal governmental regulations; environmental compliance requirements; and the availability of debt financing and equity capital on acceptable terms.

-Senior Secured Credit Facility.
-At December 31, 2009, the senior secured credit facility provides for a maximum borrowing line of credit equal to the lesser of (i) \$200 million and (ii) four times Consolidated EBITDA (as defined: \$241.6 million at December 31, 2009).
-We may elect to have loans under the senior secured credit facility bear interest either (i) at a rate of LIBOR plus a margin ranging from 1.5% to 2.5% depending on the total leverage ratio then in effect, or (ii) at a base rate (the greater of (a) the federal funds rate plus 0.5% or (b) the prime rate) plus a margin ranging from 0.5% to 1.5% depending on the total leverage ratio then in effect.
-We also pay a commitment fee ranging from 0.3% to 0.5% per annum, depending on the total leverage ratio then in effect, on the total amount of unused commitments.
-Our obligations under the senior secured credit facility are secured by a first priority security interest in favor of the lenders in our assets, including cash, accounts receivable, inventory, general intangibles, investment property, contract rights and real property.
+We may elect to have loans under the Amended Facility bear interest either (i) at a rate of LIBOR plus a margin ranging from 2% to 3% depending on the total leverage ratio then in effect, or (ii) at the base rate plus a margin ranging from 1% to 2% depending on the total leverage ratio then in effect.
+We also pay a commitment fee on the unused amount of commitments, ranging from 0.375% to 0.5% per annum, depending on the total leverage ratio then in effect.
+Our obligations under the Amended Facility are secured by a first priority security interest in favor of the lenders in the majority of our assets.

-The terms of the senior secured credit facility include covenants that restrict our ability to make cash distributions and acquisitions.
+The terms of the Amended Facility include covenants that restrict our ability to make cash distributions, acquisitions and investments, including investments in joint ventures.
 We may make distributions of cash to the extent of our "available cash" as defined in our partnership agreement.
-We may make acquisitions meeting the definition of "permitted acquisitions" which include: acquisitions in which the consideration paid for such acquisition, together with the consideration paid for other acquisitions in the same fiscal year, does not exceed \$25 million; acquisitions that arise from the exercise of options under the omnibus agreement with TransMontaigne Inc.; and acquisitions in which we have (1) provided the agent prior written documentation in form and substance reasonably satisfactory to the agent demonstrating our pro forma compliance with all financial and other covenants contained in the senior secured credit facility after giving effect to such acquisition and (2) satisfied all other conditions precedent to such acquisition which the agent may reasonably require in connection therewith.
-The principal balance of loans and any accrued and unpaid interest are due and payable in full on the maturity date, December 22, 2011.
+We may make acquisitions and investments that meet the definition of "permitted acquisitions"; "other investments" which may not exceed 5% of "consolidated net tangible assets"; and "permitted JV investments" which may not exceed \$125 million in the aggregate and subject to us having at least \$50 million in liquidity before and after giving effect to such joint venture investment.
+The principal balance of loans and any accrued and unpaid interest are due and payable in full on the maturity date, March 9, 2016.